magnusmanske/comprende/README.md

 # comprende

-> A vue.js-based interface to use a MediaWiki/Wikibase installation as a question/quiz service
+> A vue.js-based interface to use a MediaWiki/Wikibase installation as a question/quiz service.
+Test site: https://tools.wmflabs.org/comprende/interface.html#/

 ## Build Setup